Tata Motors global vehicle sales up 26 pct in March

-April 16 Tata Motors Ltd's global vehicle sales rose 26 percent in March from a year earlier, the Indian company said, partly driven by continued strong sales of its luxury Jaguar Land Rover vehicles.
+Tata Motors Ltd's (TAMO.NS) global vehicle sales rose 26 percent in March from a year earlier, the Indian company said, partly driven by continued strong sales of its luxury Jaguar Land Rover vehicles.

 Tata, part of the salt-to-steel Tata Group conglomerate, sold 139,655 vehicles in March.
 Passenger cars sales stood at 75,864 vehicles, a rise of 41 percent from a year previously.